-There’s a smart picnic site with a pond and toilets at Sychbant or if you carry on up the valley, you come to Cilgwyn where there's the Pembrokeshire Candle Centre.
+There’s a smart picnic site with a pond and toilets at Sychbant or if you carry on up the valley, you come to Cilgwyn where you’ll find the Pembrokeshire Candle Centre.

-The pub at Pontfaen, The Dyffryn Arms, is run by the formidable Bessie Davies, a real local character.
+The pub at Pontfaen, The Dyffryn Arms or Bessie’s is run by the formidable Bessie Davies, a real local character.
 The pub is another time capsule of a bygone era.
 The bar is the front room of Bessie’s house and the beer is served through a hatch straight from the barrel.
 It’s well worth a visit for the experience but don’t expect anything fancy.
 Beer is all you’ll get.

 There must be something in the water as the Gwaun Valley has two breweries: Gwaun Valley Brewery where you can have a taster before you choose which beer to buy.
-They have folk music sessions on Saturday nights that you’re welcome to join in with and a Camping & Caravanning Club certificated camp site too.
+They have folk music sessions on Saturday nights that you’re welcome to join in with and a Camping & Caravanning Club certificated campsite too.

 Accommodation in The Gwaun Valley itself is limited.
-There is a Country House Hotel at Gelli Fawr on the southern side of the valley and a touring caravan site at Llanychaer towards Fishguard.
-There are quite a few self catering cottages available in the Gwaun Valley too.
+There is a country house hotel at Gelli Fawr on the southern side of the valley and a touring caravan site at Llanychaer towards Fishguard.
+There are quite a few self-catering cottages available in the Gwaun Valley too.